 - How will you efficiently move the customers in the line of operations without hushing them?

 - How will you maintain consistency in food quality?

-- How will the restaurant management address customer complaints?
+- How will the coffee shop management address customer complaints?

 - How do you plan to attract your target market?

 - Do you have modern and upgraded technology for digital and contactless payment?

 - What will be the average serving time?